chaiyujin/videoio-python/README.md

 - PyBind11: `pip install pybind11`.
 - FFmpeg.
     - MacOS: `brew install ffmpeg`.
 The installed ffmpeg can be found in the directory `/usr/local/Cellar/ffmpeg/`.

     - Ubuntu: You can use `apt` to install libraries:
         ```
-        sudo apt install ffmpeg libavutil-dev libavcodec-dev libavformat-dev libavdevice-dev libavfilter-dev libswscale-dev libswresample-dev libpostproc-dev
+        sudo apt install ffmpeg \
+            libavutil-dev libavcodec-dev \
+            libavformat-dev libavdevice-dev \
+            libavfilter-dev libswscale-dev \
+            libswresample-dev libpostproc-dev;
         ```
         Instead, if you want lastest FFmpeg version, you may compile from source code by running the provided script:
         ```
         FFMPEG_VERSION=5.1.1 FFMPEG_HOME=~/ffmpeg_build bash scripts/install_ffmpeg_ubuntu.sh
         ```

     - [ ] Windows:

 # Install
-If you prepare FFmpeg as described in *Section Dependency*, you can simply run:
+If you prepare PyBind11 and FFmpeg as described in *Section Dependency*, you can simply run:
 ```
 pip install .
 ```